 - where we are required to do so or it is otherwise permitted by law

 - with your consent (e.g. for marketing)

-We process Special Category Information about you on the basis that it is:
+In addition, we process Special Category Information on the legal basis that it is:

 - necessary for archiving, research and statistical purposes in the public interest (e.g. for the identification of clinical trends and practices in historic court claims, medical or dental regulatory proceedings and similar matters, such that we can promote better clinical risk management).